streamio/streamio-cli/README.md

 ### Export

 You can use the export task to download all videos and audios from your Streamio account.
-First use your terminal to navigate to a directory where you wish the export to be downloaded to.
+First use your command line to navigate to a directory where you wish the export to be downloaded to.
 Then use the command together with your api username and password found under Account Settings > API when logged in to streamio.com.